Building Community/Documenting History

 The internship provides an excellent opportunity for students to develop skills and exercise leadership critical to their academic career and to explore areas such as museum/historic site management; curatorial practice; research and writing for popular and professional audiences; and community engagement.
 Recent SHIP interns have helped produce original research and writing projects including an extensive field survey that documented the social and economic impact of HG member sites, and a published research paper on (im)migration patterns in Germantown, 1970-2020.

-Successful applicants will possess a keen interest in the subject matter as demonstrated in their academic studies, write well for general audiences, and have the ability to productively engage with colleagues and to follow through on projects while working remotely.
+Successful applicants will possess a keen interest in the subject matter as demonstrated in their academic studies, write well for general audiences, and have the ability to productively engage with colleagues and to follow through on projects.

 The internship typically involves a larger research/writing based project as well as other responsibilities that will be tailored to individual interests and skills and may focus on one or more the following areas: